AndreyDobrovolskyOdessa/omnimino/README.md

 - Fill.
 Number of empty cells in the glass

-- Touch.
-Number of figure, that touched the glass bottom

-- Flat.
-Number of figure, which made the top row flat.
+- Touch or Flat.
+Number of cubes played

 Score is the less, the better.
-An estimated game score according to the current game settings is present in the right-bottom corner of the screen.
+Number of free cells and cubes played are displayed in the right-bottom corner of the screen.

 ## Controls